perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 ...}
 ```

 This is good, but it could be better.
-We're duplicating the date, but we cannot have a key be anything that isn't in the query.
+We're duplicating the date, but we cannot have a key be anything that isn't in the query:

 ```perl